alfonsof/terraform-azure-examples/README.md

 # Terraform examples on Microsoft Azure

+Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
+Terraform codifies cloud APIs into declarative configuration files.

-Terraform is used to create, manage, and update infrastructure resources such as physical machines, VMs, network switches, containers, and more.
+Terraform is used to create, manage, and update infrastructure resources such as VMs, storage, containers, and more.
 Almost any infrastructure type can be represented as a resource in Terraform.

 This repo contains [Terraform](https://www.terraform.io/) code examples on Microsoft Azure.